fgokeke/alx-low_level_programming/0x1A-hash_tables/README.md

 and value is the value associated with the key. value must be duplicated. value can be an empty string
 Returns: 1 if it succeeded, 0 otherwise
 In case of collision, add the new node at the beginning of the list

+4. >>> ht['betty']
+mandatory
+Write a function that retrieves a value associated with a key.

+Prototype: char *hash_table_get(const hash_table_t *ht, const char *key);
+where ht is the hash table you want to look into and key is the key you are looking for
+Returns the value associated with the element, or NULL if key couldn’t be found

+5. >>> print(ht)
+mandatory
+Write a function that prints a hash table.

+Prototype: void hash_table_print(const hash_table_t *ht);
+where ht is the hash table
+You should print the key/value in the order that they appear in the array of hash table
+Order: array, list
+Format: see example
+If ht is NULL, don’t print anything

+6. >>> del ht
+mandatory
+Write a function that deletes a hash table.

+Prototype: void hash_table_delete(hash_table_t *ht);
+where ht is the hash table